yuuki-dn/AutoGFNCloudGG/README.md

 # Tool tự động tạo tài khoản CloudGG (Geforce NOW)
 ***- Author: Hachikuu -***

-> ⚠ Disclaimer: This project is only for personal learning and communication, please do not use it for illegal purposes, please do not use it in a production environment
+> ⚠ Disclaimer: This project is only for personal learning and communication, please do not use it for illegal purposes, please do not use it in a production environment.

 > This repository is currently in development, so the features aren't completed.

 ### Tính năng: